The biggest mistake junior PRs can make

 I was recently interviewed for MK’s award winning PR blog.
 I taught Marcel at Westminster Uni where Ihe graduated with a distinction and he was also our junior for a year.
 In his #4PRQs series he asks a range of industry types the same four questions.
 The one I found most interesting was:

-What is the biggest mistake of junior PR people you employ, and how can it be fixed?
+What is the biggest mistake junior PR people you employ make, and how can it be fixed?

-But we know coming into an agency life from an academic background is a huge shock: not least the speed in which things move:
+But we know coming into agency life from an academic background is a huge shock, not least the speed with which things move:

-- Agencies are always very fast, very busy and er slightly stressed and everyone apart from the new junior knows exactly what they are doing.
+- Agencies are always fast, busy, and a bit stressed.
+And everyone apart from the new junior knows exactly what they are doing.

-- The level of multi-tasking expected is unprecedented, it’s not unusual for a junior to sit across five or six accounts or even more.
+- The level of multi-tasking expected is unprecedented.
+It’s not unusual for a junior to sit across five or six accounts.
+Sometimes more.

-- Being cc’d on every mail on every account sounds great right? you finally get to see what’s really going on.
-But believe me. it’s a high price to pay for wading through 200 mails a day, and where are you supposed to put them when you’ve read them?
+- Being cc’d on every email on every account sounds great, right?
+You finally get to see what’s really going on.
+But believe me, it’s a high price to pay for wading through 200 emails daily.
+Where are you supposed to put them when you’ve read them?
 Are they all important??